xdit-project/xDiT/README.md

 ```

 3. Usage Example
-In [./scripts/pixart_example.py](./scripts/pixart_example.py), we provide a minimal script for running DiT with DistriFusion.
+In [./scripts/pixart_example.py](./scripts/pixart_example.py), we provide a minimal script for running DiT with PipeFusion.

 ```python
 import torch